sb53systems/G-Code-Flow-Temperature-Controller/README.md

 Take into account that this script is supposed to work under certain conditions :
 - Does not accept G2 and G3 in G-Code.
-- Time Estimation is based in Klipper Look-ahead mechanism (may not be compatible with Marlin or Others).
+- Time Estimation is based in Klipper Look-ahead kinematics (may not be compatible with Marlin or Others).
 - Reading or generating large G-Code files with this Script can takes up to 2 minutes, depending in your CPU.
 - Generated G-Code are 30% to 80% larger than the original one due to Temp and Speed adjustment (can be optimized).
 - This Script is not tested with Print Start Moves in G-Code (My Print Start moves are in klipper Macro).